How to choose payment methods for your Australian business

 Popular payment methods in Australia

-Payment methods have become so critical to the customer experience that they’ve been shown to directly impact revenue.
+Payment methods have become so critical to the customer experience that they directly impact revenue.
 In fact, 77% of consumers claim they will likely abandon their cart if their preferred payment method is unavailable.
 So, while no single payment type is best, offering the most popular payment methods can positively impact your bottom line.

-Here are some of the most popular payment methods in Australia:
+Here's a quick comparison of the most popular payment methods in Australia.

 Debit and credit cards

-The popularity of debit and credit cards is driven by the strong growth in online shopping and the desire for convenience.
-The major card providers include Visa, Mastercard, and American Express.
+Debit and credit cards are already widely used, and their popularity keeps growing thanks to the continued growth of online shopping and the convenience and security they offer.
+The major card providers are Visa, Mastercard, and American Express.

-Benefits: Most businesses accept debit and credit cards, making them convenient payment options for businesses and consumers.
-Card payments facilitate quick, easy transactions and offer useful features such as tap-and-go.
+Most businesses accept debit and credit cards, making them a convenient option for everyone involved.
+Card payments make it easy to complete quick transactions, with useful features like tap-and-go.

 Digital wallets

-Considerations: To accept digital wallet payments, your business needs a point-of-sale (POS) system to process this payment type.
+To accept digital wallet payments, you'll need a point-of-sale (POS) system that supports them.
 This may involve renting a compatible EFTPOS (electronic funds transfer at point of sale) machine or downloading an app onto a compatible device.

 Bank transfers

-Bank transfers, including direct deposits and the electronic bill payment system BPAY, are commonly used for personal and business transactions.
+Bank transfers – including direct deposits and BPAY – are popular for both personal and business transactions.
 They are especially popular for recurring payments and larger transactions.

-Benefits: Direct transfers between banks are known for their high levels of security, so they are generally considered safe and reliable.
-They are also suited to larger transactions as they generally have higher limits than other payment methods.
+Direct bank transfers offer strong security, so they're generally a safe and reliable choice.
+They also work well for larger transactions, since they generally have higher limits than other payment methods.

-Considerations: Depending on the banks involved, transfers can take anywhere from a few hours to a few days.
-They are also subject to the operational hours of banks and don’t provide instant confirmation of payment, making them less convenient than other payment options.
+Depending on the banks involved, transfers can take anywhere from a few hours to a few days.
+They're also limited to bank operating hours and don't give you instant payment confirmation, which makes them less convenient than some other options.

 BNPL services, such as Afterpay, ZipPay, and Klarna, have grown in popularity.
 These services let customers buy now and pay in instalments over time, instead of paying the full amount upfront.
-According to recent research by Finder, 41% of Australians said they’d used a BNPL service in the last six months (as at March 2024), with Gen Z and millennials being the most likely to use these services.4
+According to NAB's Australian Wellbeing Survey (June 2025), 20% of Australians have BNPL accounts, with 30-49 year olds (26%) and 18-29 year olds (23%) being the most likely to use these services.4

-How do I choose the right payment methods for my business?
+How to choose the right payment methods for your business

 Understand your customers' preferences

-• Ask your customers directly.
-Run surveys, polls, or incorporate questions into your customer service interactions to ask your customers about their preferences.
+Ask customers directly: Use surveys, polls, or customer service interactions to learn their payment preferences.

 Compare fees and costs